Neith Nevelson

-Neith Nevelson, (born 16 July 1946), is an American artist best known for paintings of horses, female nudes, and male faces.
+Neith Nevelson (July 16, 1946 - June 21, 2023) was an American artist best known for paintings of horses, female nudes, and male faces.

 Background

-Nevelson's grandmother was the sculptor Louise Nevelson, her father, Mike Nevelson (1922-2019), was a sculptor and her mother, Susan Nevelson (1924-2015), was an artist and textile designer.
+Nevelson's grandmother was the sculptor Louise Nevelson.
+Her father, Mike Nevelson (1922–2019), was a sculptor, and her mother, Susan Nevelson (1924–2015), was an artist and textile designer.

 Nevelson grew up in Florence, Italy, and began painting at the age of two.
 She spent her childhood in Florence and New York City, and as a teenager moved to New York, to live at her grandmother's studio.

-She has lived in Coconut Grove in southern Florida, since 1977.

 Nevelson studied briefly at the Accademia di Belle Arti, in Florence, Italy.
 As a student she concentrated on subjects she eventually became known for rather than the standard curriculum of still life drawings and landscapes, and was eventually expelled.
 Her first exhibition was in 1974 at the Galleria Nuova in Florence.
-Her last was in 1994; the catalog and exhibition were entitled, "Neith Nevelson: In the Middle of the Night", by Wendy Blazier.
-She was influenced by Cubism, Surrealism, and Expressionism.
-Some art-critics have labeled Nevelson as “Outsider” artist.
+Her last was in 1994; the catalog and exhibition were titled "Neith Nevelson: In the Middle of the Night", by Wendy Blazier.
+She was influenced by cubism, surrealism, and expressionism.
+Some art critics have labeled Nevelson as “Outsider” artist.